KenT2/pipresents-gtk/README.md

 MISC
-modified - nounclutter is removed.
-Cursor is removed in fullscreen mode (-f) except if -c command line option is used. removed -b command line option to control blanking.
-Raspberry Pi Configuration menu now controls blanking
+installing unclutter is not required.
+The cursor is removed in fullscreen mode (-f) except if -c command line option is used.
+The -b command line option to control blanking is removed.
+Raspberry Pi Configuration menu now controls blanking Method to run Pi Presents with no monitor attached has changed.
+Use the NODISPLAY display instead of selecting A/V.

 Bug Reports and Feature Requests